 And finally, we dined at Shaker + Spear, a terrific seafood restaurant within the Kimpton Palladian Hotel, where we tried their octopus, which is roasted to perfection, the arctic char, which is a terrific alternative to salmon, and the paella, which is amazing.

 More Reasons to Love the Staybridge Suites Seattle Downtown-Lake Union

-For travelers who’ll be at Staybridge Suites on a Monday – Wednesday, they serve a wine down reception in the lobby.
+For travelers who’ll be at Staybridge Suites on a Monday – Wednesday, they serve a wind-down reception in the lobby.
 Beyond that, the hotel offers outdoor space, a BBQ grill for more cooking options, a very comfortable lobby and business center, and a nice cozy fireplace.

-The hotel has complimentary laundry machines, a nice touch for families and extended stay travelers alike, and especially so, since they could probably charge for their use and don’t.
+The hotel has complimentary laundry machines, a nice touch for families and extended stay travelers alike — especially since they could probably charge for their use and don’t.

 Another nice touch, which is unique to this property, is that the Staybridge Suites Seattle Downtown-Lake Union is literally connected to an Even Hotel, another in the family of IHG brands.